yemmi408/machine-unlearning/README.md

 I work in crypto industry.
 I forked it from celiobjr, who actually created it.
 Now he deleted his github profile.
 I am sharing this fork with crypto bros to improve this tech by getting coders and investors on it.

-When original dev saw that his code is being viral, he endorsed $unlearning memecoin and said that he wanted to see growth of this and said that he'll continue his project.
-After that he sold all $unlearning tokens for ~$10k which community donated him and deleted all tweets about $unlearning token and then deleted X & github.
+Dev endorsed $unlearning memecoin and said that he wanted to see growth of this and said that he'll continue his project.
+After that he sold all $unlearning tokens which community donated him and deleted all tweets about $unlearning token and then deleted X.

 **Token**